 Intermediaries should publish their content restriction policies online and keep them updated as they evolve.

-Governments should be required to publish transparency reports that provide specific information about all content orders and government requests issued by governments to intermediaries.
+Governments should publish transparency reports that provide specific information about all content orders and government requests issued by governments to intermediaries.

-Intermediaries should be required to publish transparency reports that provide specific information about all content restrictions taken by the intermediary, including court orders, government requests, private party requests, and TOS enforcement.
+Intermediaries should publish transparency reports that provide specific information about all content restrictions taken by the intermediary, including court orders, government requests, private party requests, and TOS enforcement.

 When content is restricted, a clear notice should be provided in the product that explains in simple terms what content has been restricted and why.

+Governments must ensure independent, transparent and impartial oversight mechanisms to ensure accountability of content restriction policy and practice by government and companies, drawing from comparative studies undertaken by transnational civil society groups.

 Governments and intermediaries should provide the general public the ability to review restriction decisions.